Medical Education Track

 • Mandatory 4-week Medical Education Research Elective (early spring): Required research elective focused on preparation of manuscript for publication.
 (Note: This requirement may be waived if the student is able to demonstrate adequate manuscript preparation.)

-• Final Assessment/Debriefing: All students completing the Education Research Track will debrief with one of the course directors no later than March of year four to determine successful completion of the scholar track.
+• Final Assessment/Debriefing: All students completing the Education Research Track will debrief with one of the course directors no later than March of year four to determine the successful completion of the scholar track.

 Getting Started